 In terms of preventing disability, some trials involving physical exercise interventions reported positive outcomes for disability.
 However, differences between the trials can make it difficult to review the evidence or to make precise recommendations.

-A review disability from hip fracture suggested physical activity can protect against the risk of hip fracture among community-dwelling older adults.
+A review of disability from hip fracture suggested physical activity can protect against the risk of hip fracture among community-dwelling older adults.
 This may be via increased levels of vitamin D, or through the improvement of bone quality.

 One editorial proposes 'assertive screening', using a single question to identify middle-aged and elderly people who are sedentary.
 These people could be invited to participate in lifestyle interventions including a prescription for exercise.
 It is suggested that a single question about a fall in the previous year is a method of identifying those who will benefit most.

 - The goal is to work towards 30 minutes of at least moderate-intensity physical activity on at least five days of the week.

 - Two 15-minute periods of moderate activity daily may be a good way to start.
 If that is too much, take a 'little and often' approach, advising a gradual increase starting with just three minutes.

 - The ideal is a combination of endurance exercises, strength exercises and stretching/balance/co-ordination exercises.

 - It is never too late to start and any activity is better than none.

 - Adequate warm-up is important and safe exercises/movement patterns should be chosen.